Melodic learning: Multiple Modalities

 The integration of these modalities creates more powerful and permanent measurable learning outcomes and can accelerate learning, especially struggling learners.

 Neuroscience evidence

 Melodic learning appears to derive its effectiveness from the special nature of music and singing's activity pattern in the human brain.
-A series of books published in the 2000s by noted neuroscientists document the unique relationship between music and our brains, including Musicophilia by Oliver Sacks, This Is Your Brain On Music by Daniel Levitin, and Music, Language, and the Brain by Aniudh Patel.
+A series of books published in the 2000s by noted neuroscientists document the unique relationship between music and our brains, including Musicophilia by Oliver Sacks, This Is Your Brain On Music by Daniel Levitin, and Music, Language, and the Brain by Aniruddh D. Patel.

 History

 An earworm is a portion of a song that repeats itself inside one's head.
 As recently as 2005, researchers discovered that the earworm is engraved in the auditory cortex and instantly retrieved.
 Industrial psychologists have made good use of this link between music and learning by creating catchy jingles to sell products.
 More recently earworms are being used in training products.

 Nearly every civilization uses music to share information.
 Australia's aboriginal tribesmen used songs to detail complex routes to important places.
 Although this was not a feat of memory alone and that rock art serve as tangible manuscripts for these musicians.
 In Africa, drums were used to communicate.
 Throughout Europe roving minstrels and troubadours sang ballads retelling the news and politics of the day.
 In churches, temples and mosques, chanted prayers etch religious words into memory.
 The connection between music and learning runs deep inside the brain.
 The patterns reinforce each other resulting in a greater learning effect.

 Adults and children can recognize a wrong note in a simple melody.
 If one note of the simple five-note opening to The Star-Spangled Banner is played incorrectly, those who've heard the song before can instantly recognize that it is wrong.
 Westerners recognize standard chord progressions that are "wrong" even though they have never heard them before.
 Researchers link the phenomena of identifying the wrong note and identifying the wrong word (syntactically) to the same part of the brain, thereby demonstrating how music and words are intertwined.